paulasosa/frontend-developer/reto100/readme.md

 Day 10.
 (1 of May 2022)
 - After almost two weeks without knowing what to do, and with some medical indispositions.
 I have returned to the challenge, this time we are going to generate a contact form and suggestions for new places to visit.

+Day 11.
+(3 of May 2022)
+- Went you have to write code, find the images, think about design, write the post, it's a little complicated went you aren't a writer, a designer, or a programmer.
+But that is the challenge so on this day I writed my first post "Guatape".

+Day 12.
+(4 of May 2022)
+- Not all the things function, on the first try, so, but I wrote the post in Spanish, so on this day, I go to translate and also write the second post.

 If you are here, please come one and see my portfolio!

 Good day!